- THE SWIMMER

 - LONDON PARK HOTEL

 Phil France has announced details of the release of his debut solo album.
-The Swimmer will be released through 26-2 Recordings in 2013.
+The Swimmer was originally released on 26-2 Recordings in 2013.
 Now re-released 3rd March 2017 and available on Gondwana Records.

 The track listing of the album is as follows:

 - Joy of Brass

 - London Park Hotel

 As a principal collaborator alongside Jason Swinscoe in the Cinematic Orchestra, Phil France is responsible for some of the most heartrendingly beautiful music created in recent times.
 Co-writing, arranging and producing on the Cinematic Orchestra albums including Everyday, Man With The Movie Camera, Ma Fleur and also the triple award winning soundtrack for The Crimson Wing nature documentary, France's skills have always extended beyond his bass-lines.

 Born Elland, West Yorkshire in 1971 and raised in Huddersfield where he met Jason Swinscoe and introduced him to the music of Charles Mingus he began as principle bassist in Kirklees Youth Orchestra and Huddersfield Philharmonic before studying History at Newcastle University and later going onto post graduate course in Jazz and Studio Music at the Guildhall School of Music and Drama, London.
 He would then join the newly formed Cinematic Orchestra in 1997 having reconnected with Swinscoe through mutual friends.

 Now living in Manchester, he initially made the move back to his native Yorkshire a couple of years ago after some time in London, where he set to work teaching himself the finer details of programming and began work on The Swimmer.
 Deeply emotive and epic in scale, it draws it influences from the great second wave of film composers including John Carpenter and Vangelis, as well as minimalist composers such as Steve Reich and Philip Glass.